 Well, we’re out of time, so briefly, what are Congressional norms?
 They are the rules of behavior, how you as a Congress person should behave if you wish to be successful in Congress.
 There are 7 norms:

 1) Be a Workhorse, not a Showhorse.
 Don’t spend a lot of time talking into the cameras, running for President, making speeches about every possible subject on the floor.
 Instead, learn the ropes and the rules.
 Study the issues and problems of your constituency, and become an expert on them.
 There is no short-cut for hard work and study.
 Senators were pleasantly surprised when newly-elected Senator from New York, Hillary Clinton in 2001, was quiet, did her homework, and studied the issues of her state, even though she had been First Lady of the United States and of Arkansas.
 They shouldn’t have been too surprised that she was a Workhorse, though, since she did the same thing as First Lady of Arkansas, when she chaired an education reform committee, testified before the state legislature, and prompted one Republican legislator to compliment her (“I think we may have voted for the wrong Clinton as governor!”).
 Being a workhorse is important in any institution.
-(One of my alumni outworked her Harvard colleagues at a prominent corporation that included governmental lobbying, and she was so successful that our department’s main office is named after her; another alumnus at a top 10 law school already had a job lined up a year before he graduated, and he started out making twice what our average professor with three decades of experience is making.)
+(One of my alumni outworked her Harvard colleagues at a prominent corporation that included governmental lobbying, and she was so successful that our department’s main office is named after her; another alumnus at a top 10 law school already had a job lined up a year before he graduated, and he started out making twice what our average professors are making.)

 2) Specialize.
 Don’t be a know it all, trying to learn about every issue, and talking about every issue on the floor.
 Specialize, become an expert on some (often obscure) issue that is important to your district or state.
 There are so many issues that Congress must deal with that other Congress members will then turn to you for your specialized knowledge.
 Former Mississippi Senator John Stennis became the expert on the Tenn-Tom Waterway, so that’s how that federal waterway (dams/locks) got created.